 As an expat, you’ll likely face a higher level of uncertainty than you would if you were living in your home country.
-You may need to move at a moment’s notice, for example, so flexibility is key to your financial plan.
+You may need to move at a moment’s notice, for example, so flexibility is key for your financial planning.
 The reward of managing your finances effectively is an improvement in your standard of living, not just while you’re living abroad but also in any potential return home.
-We asked Andrew Talbot of Expat Financial Planning, part of Globaleye Group, for some tips so that you’re best prepared for any change*.
+We asked Andrew Talbot of Avrio Wealth for some finance tips so that you’re best prepared for any change.

 #1 Write up a budget

 The first step to managing your finances as an expat is doing a budget.
 It takes a little effort, but it’s a great way to get a quick snapshot of the money coming in and going out.
 Most people say it gives them peace of mind about their spending, and makes them feel better about life in general.
 You can set up a budget using a spreadsheet or just write it all down on paper; there are also some great free budgeting apps available.

 #2 Keep cash on hand

 It’s always prudent to have extra money available; around three to six months of expenses is recommended.
 Remember, too, that investment accounts mightn’t offer instant access to your money, so keep some emergency cash for immediate needs in a separate savings account.